BetterTyped/hyper-fetch/documentation/blog/2021-12-29-introducing-hyper-fetch.md

 This is not our last word, and many, many more will come in the course of the year.
 However, many of the problems resolved here require time and observation, so we encourage you to help and share ideas - add an issue in the Hyper Fetch repository.
 Help us to grow and to build the best fetching ecosystem out there.
+Soon we will start to add documentation along with examples to get you into our vision of how modern fetching library should work and look!

 :::danger